pydicom/pydicom/doc/old/working_with_waveforms.rst

-Each multiplex consists of one or more channels synchronised at a common sampling frequency (in Hz), which is given by the (003A,001A) *Sampling Frequency*, and the waveform data for each multiplex is encoded in the (5400,1010) *Waveform Data* element.
+Each multiplex consists of one or more channels synchronised at a common sampling frequency (in Hz), which is given by the (003A,001A) *Sampling Frequency*.
+The waveform data for each multiplex is encoded in the corresponding (5400,1010) *Waveform Data* element.

 >>> from pydicom import dcmread
 >>> from pydicom.data import get_testdata_file